VHDL/pyVHDLModel/doc/DataStructure/index.rst

 The compile order can be derived from dependency graph by:

-1. copying all document vertices
+#. copying all document vertices
-2. iterating all edges in the dependency graph
+#. iterating all edges in the dependency graph:

    #. resolve the source and the destination to the referenced design units
    #. resolved further to the documents these design units are declared in
    #. resolve further which vertices correspond in the compile order graph